 Before you decide what to fast, pray and ask God to reveal the idols in your life, i. e. anything distracting you from a deeper relationship with God.
 Then listen for His prompting on what needs to be fasted from during this season.

 The first time I observed Lent, I fasted from television because I had developed the habit of watching it every night while my Bible sat unread on the shelf.

 Once, my friend fasted from wearing makeup because she felt God wanted to her focus on her inner beauty and accepting herself for who He made her to be.
 I also know people who participated in a sugar fast to break their habit of emotional binge eating of sweets.

 2. Focus on Spiritual Growth (Prayer)

 Throughout the Bible, fasting is accompanied by prayer.
-The two practices work together to lead us towards spiritual growth.
+The two practices work together, especially in observing Lent, to lead us towards spiritual growth.

 When we focus on spiritual growth, Lent creates dedicated time to spend in God’s presence, learning from Him and growing in His ways.

 P.S.
 Joining our 40-Day Praying the Promises of the Cross Challenge is a great way to observe Lent and prepare your heart for Easter.
 Join here and we’ll send you daily scriptures to pray and weekly devotionals that keep you focused on the power of the Cross.
 It’s free!